Published: March 3, 2023 By

 Eating fewer animal products doesn’t mean you must adopt a vegan lifestyle.
 Everyone can decide for themselves how they prefer to eat.
 Maybe you want to start participating in Meatless Mondays or try not eating meat or dairy at lunch each day.
 There is no right or wrong way to explore plant-based eating.

-When making changes to your food habits, consider how those changes may affect your energy levels and nutrition.
+When changing your food habits, consider how those changes may affect your energy levels and nutrition.
 Start slow with the transition and monitor how you feel.
 Also, remember that you should not feel stress or shame about your food choices.
 What you eat is personal, and you can decide what works best for you.

-To learn more about the environmental benefits of a plant-based diet, connect with the Environmental Center.
-Schedule an appointment with the campus dining dietitian if you want to learn more about the nutritional benefits of a plant-based diet or need support in transitioning to a plant-based diet.
+Learn more about food systems and making sustainable choices with the Global Food System journey on the AWorld app.
+This app has recommended daily actions to reduce our carbon footprints and connects you to CU Boulder's sustainability efforts.
+Schedule an appointment with the campus dining dietitian if you want to learn more about the nutritional benefits of a plant-based diet or need support transitioning to a plant-based diet.